Lukbtw9/Fake-Wallet-Miner/README.md

 # Fake-Wallet-Miner
-A Wallet Miner that seems like it mins trough Bitcoin or Ethereum Wallets
+A Wallet Miner that seems like it mines trough Bitcoin or Ethereum Wallets

 How to install?
 - Download the file